spikegrobstein/capistrano-mailgun/README.md

 This is used for linking to commits from the log and linking to the Github page for the exact revision that was deployed.

+## Capistrano Tasks

+### mailgun:notify

+This task is defined strictly for convenience in defining Capistrano hooks and for sending a notification from the commandline.

+Normally, you'd want to have an after-deploy hook defined as follows:

+    after :deploy, 'mailgun:notify'

 ## Function API